-Born the youngest of three sons to a middle-class Lutheran minister's family, Doug Ericksen learned early in life the importance of faith, family, and the American work ethic.
+Born the youngest of three sons to a middle-class Lutheran minister's family in Bellingham, Doug Ericksen learned early in life the importance of faith, family, and the American work ethic.
+Doug and his wife Tasha are raising their two daughters in Ferndale.

 Rev. Len and Bette Ericksen (a former public school teacher) taught their sons Dave, Don and Doug to work hard in school, to work hard in life, and to take advantage of the opportunities our great nation offers.
-Dave now is managing partner for a major law firm in California, Don is an orthopedic surgeon in Montana, and Doug is serving his home town community as our state legislator.
+Dave now is senior partner for a major law firm in California, Don is an orthopedic surgeon in Montana, and Doug is serving his home town community as our State Senator.

 Educated at Lowell Elementary, Fairhaven Middle, and Sehome High School, Doug excelled in the class room and on the athletic field.
 Doug earned six varsity letters at Sehome High School and was named to the All-State Football and Baseball games.